alessandrocandolini/haskell-ticket-reservation/README.md

 ```
 stack build --test
 ```
+⚠️ Running the application or the tests locally require a connection to redis instance running on `localhost:6379`.
+See "Docker setup" section below on how to provide one via docker.

 For **faster feedback loop** during development, it's possible to run tests continuously on every file change:
 ```
 stack test --fast --file-watch